yyeusiyevich/data_analysis_projects/2. Credit score analysis/README.md

 ![Loan](loan.jpg)

 ## Description :key:
-Our customer - the bank loan department.
-We want to figure out whether specified client characteristic affect the loan on time repayment.
-The data we work with is clients solvency statistics from the bank.
-The result of the research will be taken in the credit scoring model - a special system that evaluates the ability of a potential borrower to repay the loan.
+Our customer - the bank loan division.
+We want to figure out whether specified customers' characteristic affect the repaying a loan on time.
+The data we work with is customers’ creditworthiness from the bank.
+The result of the research will be taken in the credit scoring model - a special system that evaluates the ability of a potential borrower to repay their loan.

 ## Tasks :ballot_box_with_check:
 The main goal of the project was to test following hypotheses:
-  1. Is there a correlation between having children and a debt risk?
+  1. Is there a connection between having kids and repaying a loan on time?
-  2. Is there a correlation between client's marital status and a debt risk?
+  2. Is there a connection between marital status and repaying a loan on time?
-  3. Is there a correlation between client's income and a debt risk?
+  3. Is there a connection between income and repaying a loan on time?
-  4. Is there a correlation between client's education and a debt risk?
+  4. Is there a connection between education repaying a loan on time?
-  5. Is there a correlation between client's income type and a debt risk?
+  5. Is there a connection between income type and repaying a loan on time?
-  6. How different loan purposes have an impact on its repayment?
+  6. How do different loan purposes affect on-time loan repayment?

 ## Scope of activities :bulb:
 Banking / FinTech, Startups, Tech-company, Business services [b2b], Lending, Financial analyst.